YaminiGhumre/iphone_Purchase_Prj8/README.md

 # iphone_Purchase_Prj8

-Problem -Based on Gender, Age ,Salary  - provide a model for purchase prediction.
+# Problem - Based on Gender, Age ,Salary  - provide a model for purchase prediction.

-Solution - with the help of Decision Tree model I have made the prediction.
+# Solution - with the help of Decision Tree model I have made the prediction.